Table of Contents

 What Are the Common Mistakes Veterans Make When Filing a Claim for GERD With the VA?

-Many veterans make the mistake of not providing enough evidence to support their claims.
-Not providing sufficient evidence can delay the process or even lead to a denied claim.
+Many veterans do not provide enough evidence to support their claims.
+Not providing sufficient evidence can delay the process or even lead to the claim’s denial.
 Additionally, veterans should know the deadlines when filing a claim or appeal with the VA, as these can vary depending on individual cases.

 What Should a Veteran Do if the VA Denies Them Compensation for GERD?

-If a veteran is denied compensation for GERD, they can still appeal the decision.
+Veterans who are denied compensation can still appeal the decision.
 They may resubmit their rejected claim with additional or corrected evidence and information.
 In some cases, veterans may be eligible to receive a free case evaluation with the appeals process.

 Can a Veteran Receive Both Service-connected Disability Compensation and VA Pension for GERD?

-The VA Pension provides a monthly tax-free payment to veterans with limited income who are rated totally or permanently disabled due to a service-connected disability.
-The VA evaluates each claim on an individual basis and can award concurrent benefits if the veteran meets all the requirements.
-If a veteran meets the requirements, they may be eligible to receive both service-connected disability compensation and VA pension for GERD.
+The VA Pension provides a monthly tax-free payment to veterans with limited income rated totally or permanently disabled due to a service-connected disability.
+The VA evaluates each claim individually and can award concurrent benefits if the veteran meets all the requirements.
+If you meet the requirements, you may be eligible to receive service-connected disability compensation and VA pension for GERD.